Frequently Asked Questions

 What are the requirements for instructors who teach in State Approved Nurse Aide Training Programs?

-Each approved training program requires a Program Coordinator and Instructor (s).
-These individuals must be Georgia licensed registered nurses.
-Requirements and responsibilities of these individuals can be obtained from Alliant Health Solutions, and are included in the application for approval of a State approved Nurse Aide Training Program (NATP) form or by accessing the (NATP) manual via the website at www.mmis.georgia.gov, click on the Nurse Aide tab.
+Each approved training program necessitates a Program Coordinator and one or more Instructors.
+These roles must be filled by Georgia-licensed registered nurses.
+Detailed requirements and duties for these positions are accessible through Alliant Health Solutions and are also included in the Nurse Aide Training Program (NATP) application form, available on the website www.mmis.georgia.gov under the Nurse Aide tab.

 Once a Nurse Aide Training Program is approved, are there any additional requirements?

-Programs are required to apply for re-approval of their Nurse Aide Training Programs (NATPs) every two (2) years.
-An application for re-approval of a Nurse Aide Training Program can be completed on the Georgia Web portal or requested by call the Nurse Aide Program.
-All changes made prior to every two (2) year re-approval must be submitted in writing within ten days of the change and must be approved prior to implementation.
-All changes will be review within thirty (30) days of receipt by the NATP Review Nurse.
+Every two (2) years, Nurse Aide Training Programs (NATPs) must undergo a reapproval process.
+Applications can be completed on the Georgia Web portal or obtained by contacting the Nurse Aide Program directly.
+Before each biennial reapproval, any modifications must be formally submitted within ten days of the adjustment and receive approval before being enacted.
+All submitted changes undergo a review, to be completed within thirty (30) days by the NATP Review Nurse.

 Where do I call to report allegations of fraud and abuse or misappropriation of funds?

-If you wish to register a complaint against a home health agency please contact the Department of Community Service, HealthCare Facility Regulation Division at (404) 657-5727 or toll free at (800) 326-0291.
+For lodging complaints against a home health agency, please engage with the Department of Community Service, HealthCare Facility Regulation Division at 404-657-5727 or utilize the toll-free number 800-326-0291.